kunli-cs/PCAN/README.md

 ```
 Please submit the test predictions `./eval_ma52/submission.zip` to the [Codabench evaluation server](https://www.codabench.org/competitions/9066/).

+## 📞 Contact Authors

+If you have any questions or suggestions, please do not hesitate to contact [Kun Li](mailto:kunli.hfut@gmail.com).

 ## 🖊️ Citation

 If you found this code useful, please consider cite: